Richard Ashdown: PDC

-Ashdown regularly works as part of the production team at Professional Darts Corporation televised and internet streamed events as "spotter", including those broadcast by ITV Sport. the World Series of Darts and the PDC European Tour.
+Ashdown regularly works as part of the production team at Professional Darts Corporation televised staged events as "spotter", including all those broadcast by both Sky Sports and ITV Sport, on the World Series of Darts and the PDC European Tour.

 He has also appeared as stage MC for the PDC at European Tour events and on the second stage at the UK Open and Players Championship Finals.

 BDO/WDF

 Ashdown had not undertaken any work as MC with the British Darts Organisation prior to April 2013, who used Martin Fitzmaurice as their main MC in both open events and in both their televised events, the BDO World Darts Championship and the Winmau World Masters.

 On 11 April 2013, Fitzmaurice announced that he had offered his resignation from the BDO which had been accepted, following an on-camera incident at an event in Scotland four days previously.
 On 20 April, the BDO announced Ashdown as his successor.

 Ashdown made his first appearance on television for the BDO in October 2013 at the Winmau World Masters and hosted six Lakeside World Darts Championships (2014-2019).

-He remained Master of Ceremonies and Head Referee for the BDO until resigning in July 2019, along with the other referees, Nick Rolls, Marco Meijer, Antony Dundas and Charlie Corstorphine, however all of them still remain in their roles within the World Darts Federation.
+He remained Master of Ceremonies and Head Referee for the BDO until resigning in July 2019, along with the other referees, Nick Rolls, Marco Meijer, Antony Dundas and Charlie Corstorphine, however, all of them remained in their roles within the World Darts Federation.

-Having been Masters of Ceremonies and head referee for the World Darts Federation alongside Jacques Nieuwlaat since 2008, he became the WDF's Chief Development Officer in October 2019.
+Having been Masters of Ceremonies and head referee for the World Darts Federation alongside Jacques Nieuwlaat since 2008, Richard became the WDF's Chief Development Officer in October 2019 and instigated the return of the WDF World Darts Championship to its former home of 34 years (1986 to 2019), the Lakeside Country Club in April 2022.